 Become a Fellow

-The fellowship connects organizations and agencies with talented, motivated emerging leaders to move the needle on climate change in the community.
+The fellowship connects local organizations and agencies with talented, motivated emerging leaders to move the needle on climate change in the community.

 - Learn real-world volunteer engagement and climate action skills through organizing community climate action projects.

 - Serve with a public agency, tribe, nonprofit, or school committed to engaging their community.

 - Work in climate action focused on urban greening, organic waste and edible food recovery, and wildfire resiliency.

 - Are part of a community and statewide force of emerging leaders.

 California Climate Action Corps Fellows receive:

 - Professional development opportunities, including training and climate-related certifications to learn real-world climate action and community engagement skills.